cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ### ```async event_loop(self)```

 Generator method to iterate over all events (actions, messages) as they are received.
 This will block and wait for an event.
-When this generator exits, the callback function (registered with `register_environment`) must return.
+When this generator exits, the callback function (registered with `register_environment`) should return to end the trial cleanly.

 Parameters: None